 |Price||$$$$$ (Thousands)||$$ (Hundreds)|

 Sclerotherapy is used by doctors in a weak form as a liquid or an agitated form (after being mixed with air) as a strong form of medicine.
 The word ‘sclero’ derives from Greek origins meaning to harden i.e. the treatment hardens veins after which they are absorbed by the body and disappear.
 Ultrasound-guided sclerotherapy (UGS) is an excellent treatment for varicose veins however, unlike other treatments you are likely to need more than one session of sclerotherapy when it is used alone.
 In general, most people will require two to three sessions of sclerotherapy for a good result.
 During this time lots of walking is required in addition to compression stockings being warned.

-Using simple lasers for spider veins and reticular veins is generally not as effective as sclerotherapy.
+Using a simple laser for spider veins and reticular veins is generally not as effective as sclerotherapy.
 Sclerotherapy will treat both the spider vein and it’s “feeder” vein.
 Additionally, the costs of lasers can be quite high as multiple sessions are required.

 Most doctors will recommend having an ultrasound to ensure that there are no underlying varicose veins that would require treatment.
 Treating spider veins before varicose veins is usually ineffective and temporary.

 Seek expert advice